Are you ready for the winter rush?

 It can be helpful to break up your desired goals for the year, allowing you to regularly check-in and see how things are developing.
 We recommend setting up monthly, quarterly, and yearly goals.
 If you really want to get into the thick of it, you can also set up daily and weekly goals to improve smaller aspects of your business like daily reporting or customer management.

 For small business owners, it’s almost always about “what’s next?”
 You’re focused on growth and on making your company a success.
 But it can pay to take some time at the end of the year to reflect on everything that happened to you over the last 12 months.

 So much can happen that whizzes by in the moment.
 By taking a close look at your yearly successes, failures, and struggles, you can know where to focus your energy next year.
 On top of that, remembering successes can give you a feeling of accomplishment to give you a nice boost!
 And remember all of those headaches and problems you were dealing with earlier in the year?
 You’re now past them!
 Rejoice!

 By doing all of this bookkeeping work at the end of the year, you’re going to be setting yourself up for a much easier tax time in a few months.

 Effective tax planning is key to a business’ success.
 If you aren’t sure of where to find relevant tax credits and rebates that will help you keep more of your money in your pocket, The Number Works would be happy to help!

-By starting early, we can put together a plan that will you save big money on your taxes.
+By starting early, we can put together a plan that will save you big money on your taxes.
 At The Number Works, we’ll position your finances to maximize your year-end expenses and lower your taxable income.
 We can also assist with setting up a personal budget!
-If you’d like some help getting your year-end bookkeeping out of the way so that you can enjoy the holidays, please feel free to contact us today!
+If you’d like some help getting your year-end accounting out of the way so that you can enjoy the holidays, please feel free to contact us today!